Clipboard history on Mac: How to view and manage it

 However, there is a drawback to this remarkable time-saving tool. macOS only comes with one built-in clipboard, and whatever you want to paste is limited to the last thing you copied.
-So if you copy something, then forget to paste it, and copy something else, then paste that, you need to go back to the thing you were originally trying to copy and paste to complete that task.
-It can be a pain and sometimes cost as much time as you were hoping to save thanks to these limitations of the clipboard.
+So, if you copy something, then forget to paste it, and copy something else, then paste that, you need to go back to the thing you were originally trying to copy and paste to complete that task.
+It can be a pain and sometimes costs as much time as you were hoping to save due to these limitations of the clipboard.

 What is clipboard on Mac?

 It will only show the most recent item.
-Once you copy something else, the item before that disappears.
+Once you copy something else, the previous item disappears.

-Not only Apple thinks about the convenience of its users.
+Not only does Apple think about the convenience of its users.
 A lot of developers work on creating better tools for Mac users.
-CleanMyMac X is one of such tools, that is meant to clean and optimize your Mac.
+CleanMyMac X is one such tool that is meant to clean and optimize your Mac.
 The app is notarized by Apple, so there is no better and safer cleaner for your Mac.
 I have been using CleanMyMac X for a long time, and my Mac has been performing flawlessly ever since.
 So, if you’re eager to speed up your Mac, this is a tool for you.